berthubert/trifecta/README.md

 To do admin things (like create new users), visit /#admin

-To take this into production using nginx (for letsencrypt, TLS etc), try:
+To take this into production using nginx (for robustness, letsencrypt, TLS etc), try:

 ```
 upstream backendtrifect {